fbgallet/roam-extension-calendar/README.md

 By connecting a Google account to Full Calendar (see configuration below), you can:

 - **view all events from multiple Google calendars** in Full Calendar, with access to rich description, location, attendees and file attachments, including recurring events,
 - **sync on demand** any event Google calendar event to your Roam graph.
 It's a two-way sync for event title, status and of course date and time.
-Description, attendees, location and attachments will be imported as children blocks (but not synced)
+Description, attendees, location and attachments will be imported as children blocks (but not synced),
 - **create new event** and sync the corresponding block with a Google calendar or create it only on Google calendar side (no Roam block) and display it as non-synced event in Full Calendar

 #### Choose to sync or export to a Google calendar when creating a new event: